jataware/dojo-docs/model-registration.md

 **IMPORTANT**
-When you are done select, `ABANDON SESSION`.
+If for some reason you do not wish to publish a container image, you must select `ABANDON SESSION`.
 As you noticed when launching into the model execution environment, there are a limited number of workers available.
 If you do not abandon your session, the container will continue to run and your worker will not be available to others wishing to register a model.

 <div class="iframe-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fsQGoCM1ihM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>